 Apply for ZAP Funds

-Non-profit organizations that meet ZAP's eligibility requirements may be eligible to apply for ZAP grant funding through our competitive annual application process.
-The residents of Salt Lake County invest a portion of public sales tax dollars to enhancing arts, cultural, and recreational offerings throughout the County through the ZAP program.
+Salt Lake County non-profit organizations that meet ZAP's eligibility requirements may be eligible to apply for ZAP grant funding through our competitive annual application process.

 Grant Applications & Eligibility

 Each application is reviewed by its applicable ZAP Advisory Board, made up of qualified volunteer community members who dedicate hundreds of hours to the process of reviewing each application submitted.
-Zoological organizations are reviewed by the Tier I board.
 Each application is reviewed according to a specific set of scoring criteria that is publicly available on that category's information page.

 Broadly, all organizations must meet these basic ZAP eligibility requirements: